Ecomap vs Genogram: Similarities, Differences, & More

 • At the same time, a therapist will provide insights into intergenerational communication patterns and the history of sibling relationships.

-This way, the Mahajan Family can understand what are the internal and ecological influences that are causing the rift between the siblings and how they can improve their communication.
+This way, the Mahajan family can understand the internal and ecological influences that are causing the rift between the siblings and how they can improve their communication.

 Some of the benefits of combining both ecomap and genograms are: